 - Discuss scenarios.
 Talk about what they should do if they forget their lunch or lunch money, where each grade sits, and new ways to find someone to play with at recess.
 Encourage them to participate in activities.

 - Inquire about bullying.
 Teach them to talk to a teacher or a guidance counselor if the teasing crosses a line to give them the tools to handle it.
 Also, empower them to intervene or tell an adult if they see it happening to someone else.

 - Talk to your school’s guidance counselor and/or your child’s teachers to develop an intervention plan if you anticipate your child having difficulty.

 - Praise your child when they come home and ask about their day.
 Show individual attention and reinforcement.
 Ask to see things they worked on at school and show an interest.
 Positive attention is a huge motivator!

 At what point is school anxiety a medical issue?

 Dr. Markley said when the issues begin to interfere with their functioning, it is time to consult your child’s pediatrician.
 Do not wait until they have missed several days of school, she said.

 “With anxiety, the faster you intervene, the better,” said Dr. Markley.
 “Your child’s pediatrician can help assess the situation and recommend therapy to help your child cope with their feelings.”

-For more information about helping your child deal with school anxiety, consult your pediatrician or contact Akron Children’s behavioral health counselors at 330-543-5015.
+For more information about helping your child deal with school anxiety, consult your pediatrician and make an appointment.